nguyendangminh/example/README.md

 # example
-Repository for storing examples for my colleagues and friends
+Repository for storing examples showed to my colleagues and friends.

 ### jenkin
 Example of using gojenkins package